Ketoral Solution for injection

 If you take too much (overdose)

-However, if you experience any side effects after being given KETORAL Injection, tell your doctor or nurse immediately.
+However, if you experience any side effects after being given KETORAL, tell your doctor or nurse immediately.

 Symptoms of overdose may include stomach pain, nausea and vomiting.